9 couple workouts for home or the gym

 Here's the sad truth: most of us said our goodbyes to the gym some random week in March last year.
 No one saw it coming – or knew what was going to happen next.

 Now, it’s easy enough to pull together some kind of routine when you’re working out alone at home, but what if your routine consisted of working out with someone else?
 Maybe you spotted each other at the bench press or pushed each other on the treadmill.
 Well, never fear.
 Gym or no gym, there's a whole lot of highly effective couple workouts that require minimal equipment and can be done as easily in your backyard as your local gym!

-This is how to do a back-to-back wall sit
+This is how you do a back-to-back wall sit.

 Wall sits are great for relieving lower back pain and improving your quads.
 The back-to-back wall sit is a slight variation to the typical wall sit.
 It involves two people and requires zero equipment - making it the perfect couple's workout at home.

 Start off with both of you standing back-to-back.
 Slide your legs 2 feet away from your back, and slowly start to lower yourself as your knees bend.
 Hold the position once your thighs are 90 degrees to your legs and start the timer.
 Remember: If either one of you gives up before the other, both of you will fall.

 Tip: Decide how long you want to hold the position and place the timer somewhere you can see.
 This will help both of you to maintain proper form while you wait for the timer to run out.